Brown-BIOL2430-S04-Fall2015/syllabus/syllabus.md

 - [Bitbucket flavored markdown](https://bitbucket.org/tutorials/markdowndemo).
 This is a good general intro to the most commonly used features, and is consistent with most other flavors.
 - [`pandoc` flavored markdown](http://pandoc.org/demo/example9/pandocs-markdown.html).
 Includes functionality relevant to academics, eg bibliographies.
 - [Original markdown flavor](https://daringfireball.net/projects/markdown/).
+- There are a variety of realtime markdown editors, like [Mou](http://25.io/mou/).

 Executable manuscripts with knitr

 - R code is embedded in document text.
 Document text can be formatted with latex or markdown.
-So the document contains a mix of executable R and marked up text.
+The document threfore contains a mix of executable R and marked up text.
+Markdown documents with embedded R code have a `.rmd` extension.
 - Document is executed with the R `knitr` package, which renders code and code output to latex or markdown.
 This produces a document that is just marked up text.
 - The marked up text document can then be rendered to another format, eg pdf, with a render engine like pandoc.
 - Most R code is in chunks, multiline code blocks, whose formatting can be controlled as a unit.